HiyaToki/Uncovering-Agendas/scripts/README.md

 ```
 /data/
 ```
 First, fine-tune BERT and T5 for the RTE task by running `./scripts/rte_bert/train_bert_rte.py` and `/scripts/rte_t5/train_t5_rte.py`.
-This will fine-tune the models on the combined (and binarized) RTE/MNLI/SNLI datasets. <br>
+This will fine-tune the models on the combined (and binarized) RTE/MNLI/SNLI datasets.
+Training should take several hours. <br>

 Second, fine-tune the resulting models for the agenda task by running `./scripts/rte_bert/train_bert_agenda.py` and `/scripts/rte_t5/train_t5_agenda.py`.
 This will fine-tune the RTE models on the agenda dataset.
 Since the experiments are done three-fold, the models will be organized under R1, R2, and R3 directories.
-R**x** indicates the corresponding train/dev/test split. <br>
+R**x** indicates the corresponding train/dev/test split.
+Trainign should take a few minutes. <br>

 Third, run `./scripts/rte_bert/predict_bert_agenda.py` and `/scripts/rte_t5/predict_t5_agenda.py` to generate prediction outputs using the RTE and Agenda fine-tuned models.
 The results will go under `../evaluations/`.

 Fourth, fine-tune BERT and T5 directly on the agenda dataset, without "pre-training" on RTE.
 These are the "MLC" models.
 For that run `./scripts/bert/train_bert_agenda.py` and `/scripts/t5/train_t5_agenda.py`.
-Since the experiments are done three-fold, there are going to be three models per run. <br>
+Since the experiments are done three-fold, there are going to be three models per run.
+Trainign should take a few minutes. <br>

 Fifth, run `./scripts/bert/predict_bert_agenda.py` and `/scripts/t5/predict_t5_agenda.py` to generate prediction outputs using the "MLC" Agenda fine-tuned models.
 The results will go under `../evaluations/`.